 I add the strawberry preserves to the shortbread in the last few minutes of baking, to keep them a little gooey and also to preserve the gorgeous red color and retain the freshness.
 Baking the preserves too long would turn them rather black and they wouldn't look so pretty.
 The layers of shortbread themselves are very mildly sweet, and that's good because the strawberry preserves add another layer of sweetness to the cookie.

-I used to use vegan butter like Earth Balance for my shortbread, and sometimes transfat-free vegetable shortening, but now I almost always go with coconut oil, after trying it for the first time in my Coconut Cardamom Shortbread which I shared a while back.
+I used to use vegan butter like Earth Balance for my shortbread, and sometimes transfat-free vegetable shortening, but now I almost always go with coconut oil, after trying it for the first time in my Vegan Coconut Shortbread which I shared a while back.
 Coconut oil is not just good for you, but it also gives the bars a mild, coconutty flavor which I love.
-If you’d rather not have the coconut flavor, use any vegetable oil and it should be fine.
+If you'd rather not have the coconut flavor, use any vegetable oil and it should be fine.

 It's turned beautiful here in the Northeast right now.
 There are huge red poppies in the yard, along with paper-pink rhododendrons, lush peonies, and purple irises.
 The sky's a perfect blue with fluffy white clouds, and the temperatures are mild and temperate.
 I can't think of a better way to go into the long weekend.
 Especially now that I have these bars to keep me company.